 How Long Does It Take to Get My Medical Records in South Carolina?

 The law does not give a deadline.
-Usually, we get the records back within a couple weeks of our request.
-Hospitals tend to take a little longer than doctor’s office.
+Usually, we get the records back within a couple of weeks of our request.
+Hospitals tend to take a little longer than doctors’ offices.
 Occasionally, we have to follow up multiple times with the medical provider, and in rare instances, we have to threaten civil action.
 We’ve never been unable to ultimately secure the records, as the law is on your and our side.

 How Long Must a Doctor Hold My Medical Records in South Carolina?